-One of the most influential reasons that people hesitate to invest in rental properties is the price of housing.
-While it is correct that high property prices can be an impediment for some, for other investors, the solution is to look for reduced-price residential properties.
+One of the biggest barriers for new rental real estate investors who want to buy their first rental property is the cost.
+Yet while high property prices can be a problem for some, for other investors, the solution is to look for reduced-price residential properties.
 Many properties that sell below market value are foreclosed homes.
-And at first glance, those discount prices may seem like a steal.
-But before you start your property search, it’s important to carefully weigh both the pros and cons of buying a foreclosed home to use as a Southborough rental property.
+And, those discount prices may seem like a great bargain.
+But before you buy one, it is important for you to thoroughly assess both the pros and cons of securing a foreclosed home to use as a Southborough rental property.

-The lower cost of foreclosed homes can end in a second valuable benefit: a high return on your investment.
-When you obtain a property below market value, for the most part, you will have a good amount of available equity in the property.
-As homes in your area increase in value, your property will appreciate, and your equity will increase.
-Any repairs or improvements that you make to the property will only accelerate this process.
-A good cash flow property is ideal, but real estate investors’ real wealth comes from owning properties that have an expected resale value far above the original purchase price.
+The lower cost of foreclosed homes can lead to a second valuable benefit: a high return on your investment.
+When you purchase a property below market value, you will have a good amount of available equity in the property.
+As homes in your area increase in value, your property will appreciate, and your equity will grow.
+Any repairs or improvements you make to the property will only accelerate this process.
+A good cash flow property is ideal, but real estate investors’ real wealth comes from having properties with an expected resale value far above the original purchase price.

-While these are both great profits, there are also a few drawbacks to foreclosures that you should keep in mind.
-Foreclosures are often called distressed properties, and not just because the previous owners stopped paying the mortgage.
-Many times, they stop doing repairs and maintenance on the home, too.
-Because of this, foreclosed homes are often in rough shape when they are finally repossessed and sold by the bank.
-In some cases, the homeowners even damage or vandalize the property before leaving, necessitating extensive and costly repairs.
-Before you buy a foreclosure, make sure you know what you are getting yourself into and have enough cash reserved to cover the cost of getting the property ready to rent.
+Along with the benefits, there are also a few drawbacks to foreclosures to know about.
+Foreclosures are often called distressed properties, not just because the previous owners stopped paying the mortgage.
+They frequently stop doing repairs and maintenance on the home, too.
+For this reason, foreclosed homes are often found in poor shape when they are finally repossessed and sold by the bank.
+Sometimes, the homeowners even damage or vandalize the property before leaving, necessitating extensive and costly repairs.
+Before you buy a foreclosure, Southborough property managers need to know what they are getting themselves into and they have enough cash reserved to cover the cost of getting the property ready to rent.

-Another major drawback of buying a foreclosed property is the value of competition.
-Like you, many investors are scanning for that next bargain property.
-It is not unusual for there to be a lot of competition for the same property.
-If the competition becomes especially intense, it could delay the purchase process or even drive the property’s price up to and out of an affordable price range.
-You may likewise need to offer a higher down payment or other incentives to catch the bank’s eye, which means you’ll need to have a lot of cash on hand.
-If you invest in your first rental property or may have difficulty getting good financing, a foreclosed property may not be your most excellent choice.
+Another significant drawback of acquiring a foreclosed property is the amount of competition.
+Like you, many investors have been looking for that next bargain property.
+It is not uncommon for there to be a lot of competition for the same property.
+If the competition becomes especially intense, it could delay the purchase process or even drive the property’s price up and out of an affordable price range.
+You may also need to offer a higher down payment or other incentives to catch the bank’s eye, which means you’ll need a lot of cash.
+If you are investing in your first rental property or have trouble getting good financing, a foreclosed property might not be the best option.

 So is a foreclosed property a good option for your next Southborough rental?
 The answer depends on your circumstances.
-Would you like to know more about ways to locate and buy rental properties below the market rate?
+For some investors, a foreclosure could offer a bargain property that will make a great rental.
+But for others, the difficulties of buying a foreclosure make it a less desirable path to investing.
+Would you like to know more about ways to locate and purchase rental properties below the market rate?
 Contact us online or give us a call at 508-329-6000.